 Graduate On Time – It is well known that a large percentage of students do not finish their degree requirements in four years.
 Sometimes this is their own doing however, often the schools scheduling is to blame.
 Classes that are not offered every semester may be hard to take when needed.
 Be sure to sit with your child and a counselor to make a plan for graduation in four years so that you do not have to fund an extra semester or two.

 Colleges and universities have continued to raise the basic college costs for tuition, sometimes at an alarming rate.
 Many families are scared by the figures they see and are unsure of how they will be able to provide this continued education for their children.

 In addition, the myriad of extra costs associated with attending colleges that fall beyond the basic tuition, room and board are also on the rise.
+This is one reason why a number of parents are now encouraging their children to pursue an online education.
+Online courses have improved greatly in quality in the last few years, as it is now possible to earn the exact same education that you would on a campus.
+Your child can even earn an advanced degree, such as the M.S.
+Ed. in Special Education online, which will prepare the child for the licensure exam that is required to get started in this career.
+While taking these courses, your child can live at home and even get a job, cutting down on your financial obligations in the process.
 The most important step parents can take is to be aware of the true cost of sending their child to college.
 By having a comprehensive idea of the money that will be needed, parents can make adjustments to their own savings and budgeting as the day draws near.

 About the Author: Wendy Brunner is a freelance writer focusing on articles and blog posts on a variety of topics including travel, internet marketing, personal and professional development.
 When not beachside in Plum Island, Mass. or at home in the Sonoran desert, she can be found somewhere in the world.
 You can follow her on Google+.